The Nativity Season

 It’s Hard To Wait

-- Children will become familiar with the stories of the coming of God’s Son to us on earth, as He is born of Mary "as a little child."
-They will be introduced to the concept of "waiting" and “listening” for something good, and preparing to “meet the Lord.”
+- Students will review the stories of the coming of God’s Son to us on earth, as He is born of Mary "as a little, or in some translations a 'new' child."
+They will consider the concepts of waiting and preparing, as these relate to “meeting the Lord.”
 The birth of Christ is set within the context of human family and God’s family.

 Objectives

-- Compare the preparation that occurs during Great Lent to the preparation that occurs during the Nativity Fast
+- Compare some elements of Great Lent to the Nativity Fast

-- Identify the people and things that are featured in the icon of the Nativity of Our Lord
+- Identify figures in the icon of the Nativity of Jesus Christ

 Materials